-If you’re looking for help with what to say, you can start by checking out these local letters and op-eds in support of the Compact.
+If you’re looking for help with what to say, you can start by checking out these helpful talking points in support of the Compact.

-You can also find key points for Democrats and Republicans here:
+You can also find key information for legislators here:

-HOW TO EXPRESS YOUR SUPPORT FOR HB 5434
+HOW TO EXPRESS YOUR SUPPORT FOR The national popular vote bill

 Communicating in your own words is best, but here are ways to express your support that you can use as starting points, or to copy & paste.
 Explain why this is important to you.

-- I’m writing to let you know I support HB5434, the National Popular Vote Compact that awards the presidency to the candidate who receives the most votes nationwide.
+- I’m writing to let you know I support the National Popular Vote Compact, which awards the presidency to the candidate who receives the most votes nationwide.
 The Compact would make one person, one vote a reality.
 Are you in favor of the Compact?
 If not, can you explain why every vote shouldn’t count equally, no matter what state you live in?

 - I think the candidate who gets the most votes should win.
-Please support HB 5434, the National Popular Vote Compact.
+Please support the National Popular Vote bill.
 Will you vote yes?

-- Please co-sponsor HB5434, the NPV compact.
+- Please co-sponsor the National Popular Vote bill.
 In a democracy every vote should matter equally and the president should be the candidate who gets the most votes.

 The problem with our current system